nbursa/ai-podcast-generator/README.md

 - Better pillar normalization and chunk prioritization
 - Quality evaluation + guardrails for long numeric/token sequences
 - Minimal web UI (upload, progress, embedded player)

----

-## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.